How I work:

-Immediately upon graduation: I started my private practice, I started working part-time at 12th Avenue Massage & Wellness, and enrolled in a number of continuing education courses:
+Immediately upon graduation: I started my private practice, and I started working part-time at a small medical massage practice (no longer in business), and enrolled in a number of continuing education courses:

 - Visceral Manipulation with Greg Yadusa, ND

-- Four Winds (6-month) mentorship program, Dawn Schmidt, LMP (myofascial specialist)
+- Four Winds (6-month) mentorship program, Dawn Schmidt, LMT (myofascial specialist)

 - Craniosacral (14-month) Certification Program, Ursula Popp, MAc, VCST

-- Shift Finishing School (6 month) personal/business development, KathyJ, LMP, CCSP
+- Shift Finishing School (6 month) personal/business development, KathyJ, LMT, CCSP

 And now, when I work with my clients, I integrate years of experience and years of training into each session.
 If you want to know more about me — or if you think I should know about you — just book a session and let’s get started.
 Thanks, and I’ll see you soon.